AdapterShack/jssl/README.txt

 Download a large or binary file without having its contents spill onto the console:

 	java -jar jssl.jar http://www.example.com/images/foo.png --download abc.png

+Note there is no need to add the -b flag as the binary nature of the content is detected from the content-type header.

 Turn on verbose Java SSL debugging (the real reason this tool exists):